Implementing Strongly-Specified Functions with the refine

 Finally, the extracted code is as straightforward as it can get.

-Writing strongly-specified functions allows for reasoning about the result
+Writing strongly specified functions allows for reasoning about the result

 correctness while computing it.
 This can help in practice.
 However, writing

-these functions with the refine tactic does not enable a very idiomatic
+tactic does not enable a very idiomatic

 Coq code.

-To improve the situation, the
+To improve the situation, the Program

-framework distributed with the Coq
+framework distributed with the

-standard library helps, but it is better to understand what Program
+Coq standard library helps, but it is better to understand what Program

-under its hood, which is basically what we have done in this article.
+achieves under its hood, which is basically what we have done in this article.